Rubén Galletti

-Rubén Horacio Galletti (born 10 September 1950 in Buenos Aires) is a former Argentine footballer who two Primera División championships and played for the Argentina national team.
+Rubén Horacio Galletti (born 10 September 1950 in Buenos Aires) is an Argentine retired footballer who won two Primera División championships and played for the Argentina national team.

 Galletti began his playing career with Boca Juniors in a game against Platense on 18 April 1971.
 After playing only ten games for Boca, he joined Estudiantes de La Plata where he made a total of 203 appearances and scored 88 goals in his two spells with the club.

 Between 1978 and 1979 he played for Boca's fiercest rivals River Plate where he won both the Metropolitano and the Nacional championship in 1979.

 Galletti returned to Estudiantes in 1980 where he was part of the Metropolitano championship winning team in 1982.

 Galletti played out his career with Argentinos Juniors, Huracán and Talleres de Remedios de Escalada.

 Galletti's son Luciano also played for Estudiantes before continuing his career in Italy.

 Father and son made headlines in the Argentina press in October 2012, when they became donor and recipient in a kidney transplantation after Luciano had to retire from activity while playing for Olympiacos in 2010, following an acute kidney failure.